infoatgodreams/GoDreams-Repository/Volume 1/Current Reality/International CCIs/Leaving Care and mental health _ Outcomes for children in out-of-home care during the transition to adulthood.md

 p.
 1

-Leaving care and mental health: outcomesfor children in out-of-homecare during the transition to adulthood
+Leaving care and mental health:  children in out-of-homecare during the transition to adulthood

 There were 59,500 Children in out-of-homecare in England in 2008.
 Researchinto this population points to poor health and quality oflife outcomes over the transition to adult independence.